lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-08-15-WS2012_Storage_-_Creating_a_Storage_Pool_and_a_Storage_Space_(aka_Virtual_Disk)_using_PowerShell.md

 <a href="{{ site.url }}/images/2013/20130815_WS2012_Storage_-_Creating_a_Storage_Pool_and_a_Storage_Space_(aka_Virtual_Disk)_using_PowerShell/Drawing2__2105661421__-332x140.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="{{ site.url }}/images/2013/20130815_WS2012_Storage_-_Creating_a_Storage_Pool_and_a_Storage_Space_(aka_Virtual_Disk)_using_PowerShell/Drawing2__2105661421__-332x140.png" /></a>

-In the example below, Iâ€™m using the Get-PhysicalDisk cmdlet to list all of the Physical Disks that are present on the system:
+In the example below, I'm using the Get-PhysicalDisk cmdlet to list all of the Physical Disks that are present on the system:
 ```
 Get-PhysicalDisk -CanPool $true
 ```